mattferris/http-routing/Readme.md

 Bundles
 -------

 Within your application, you can define 'bundles', which are a collection of routes that parts of your application can handle.
 Bundles can be registered with a dispatcher via `register()`.
-Bundles are just a plain class implementing `MattFerris\HttpRouting\BundleInterface`, and must define a single method, `provides()`, which accepts an instance of `Dispatcher` as it's only argument.
+Bundles are just a plain class implementing `MattFerris\Http\Routing\BundleInterface`, and must define a single method, `provides()`, which accepts an instance of `Dispatcher` as it's only argument.

-    class MyAppBundle implements \MattFerris\HttpRouting\BundleInterface
+    class MyAppBundle implements \MattFerris\Http\Routing\BundleInterface
     {
-        public function provides(\MattFerris\HttpRouting\Dispatcher $dispatcher)
+        public function provides(\MattFerris\Http\Routing\Dispatcher $dispatcher)
         {
             $dispatcher->get('/users/{username}', 'Controller::someAction', ['Host => 'example.com']);
         }